AliceAllegra/AliceAllegra/README.md

 - 👋 Hi, I’m @AliceAllegra
-- 👀 I'm passionate about IT and programming and I would like to develop a career in website programming
+- 👀 I'm passionate about IT and programming and I would like to develop a career in website developing
 - 🌱 Indeed, I’m currently learning how to develop a cool website